henspace/text2lesson-docs/docs/formatting/format-text.md

 # Formatting text

 _Text2Lesson_ allows you to add some formatting elements to your text.
-This can be used to create heading or make some items bold.
+This can be used to create headings or make some items bold.
 The format is based on [Markdown](https://daringfireball.net/projects/markdown/), but there are some limitations.
 There are also some extensions which are tailored for use with _Text2Lesson_